-In 2022, we paid an aggregate of RMB14.1 million (US\$2.0 million) in cash to our executive officers and directors.
-We have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our directors and executive officers.
+In 2023, we paid an aggregate of RMB22.7 million (US\$3.2 million) in cash to our executive officers and directors.
 Our PRC subsidiaries are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.
 For share incentive grants to our directors and executive officers, see "Item 6.
 Directors, Senior Management and Employees-6.
 B. Compensation-Share Incentive Plans."